 Boston Cares – Interested in volunteering in Boston, MA?
 Boston Cares is the region’s largest volunteer mobilizer, filling more than 20,000 volunteer slots annually in support of more than 165 Greater Boston schools and non-profit agencies.

-Charity Vault – Community Service Charities & Non Profit Organizations In Massachusetts
+Charity Vault – Information about Community Service Charities & Non Profit Organizations In Massachusetts.

 Executive Office of Elder Affairs – The Executive Office of Elder Affairs offers information on community service opportunities.
 Opportunities are available to volunteer, add your serve on boards or commissions, or help deliver service to others in need.
 This site will provide you with links to Connect & Serve and other volunteer matching websites, the Governor’s boards and commissions application site, the Governor’s Public Calendar of Events, and various service organizations.

 One Ashburton Place, 5th Floor

 Toll Free: (800) 243-4636

 Friendship Works – MATCH-UP volunteers help elderly and disabled persons in the Greater Boston area with almost anything one friend might do for another.
 Talk together, write letters, pay bills, read aloud, go for walks, help getting to appointments.
 Offers friendly visiting program, medical escort program, La Cadena de Amistad, and petpals program.

 HESSCO Elder Services – Please review the service programs we offer so that you may decide which volunteer opportunity is most appealing to you.*Please note, all volunteer applicants are required to complete a CORI request form and submit a copy of his/her license before we can process an application.